vslutov/classmatemail/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+## Description

+If you need only broadcast mail to many destinations, you may use this script.

+## How-to start

+1. Make sure, that your computer have right time setting.
+2. Enter your values in configuration section in main.py.
+3. Write start script, like

+    cd %ABSOLUTE_PATH_TO_LOCAL_DIRECTORY_WITH_SCRIPT%
+    python main.py

+4. Add start script to autorun

+(Add shortcut to `start.bat` to `C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup` in windows.)